How to detect WordPress on any website

 WordPress vs Headless WordPress

 A Next.js or Astro frontend backed by WordPress via WPGraphQL won't show `/wp-content/` on the page.
-The backend reveals itself only in API calls.
+The backend reveals itself only in API calls — look for XHR/fetch requests to `/wp-json/wp/v2/` or `/graphql`.
+The visible site looks like a Next.js or Astro site; the CMS is invisible without inspecting the network tab.

 WordPress vs Ghost, Medium, Substack

-These are blog-focused competitors but have their own asset paths (`/ghost/`, etc.) and their own meta-generator values.
+These are blog-focused competitors but have their own asset paths (`/ghost/assets/` for Ghost, the Medium-domain `cdn-images-1.medium.com` for Medium, Substack's distinctive content frame).
+The meta-generator value also differs.

 FAQ